ralphjsmit/filament/packages/actions/docs/04-create.md

 ### Modify create another action

-If you'd like to modify the "create another" action, you can use the `createAnotherAction()` method:
+If you'd like to modify the "create another" action, you may use the `createAnotherAction()` method, passing a closure that returns an action.
+All methods that are available to [customize action trigger buttons](overview) can be used:

 ```php
 use Filament\Actions\CreateAction;